 It lies astride the equator and is bordered by the Republic of South Sudan to the North, Kenya to the East, Tanzania to the South, Rwanda to the South West and Democratic Republic of Congo to the West.

-Uganda has an estimated population of about 34.5 million people and a population growth rate of 3.2%, one of the highest in the world (source; Uganda Bureau of Statistics).
+Uganda has an estimated population of about 34.6 million people, 51% of which is female.
+At 3.2%, Uganda has one of the highest population growth rates in the world (Source; Uganda Bureau of Statistics).

-National Development Strategy;
+National Development Strategy:

 Uganda is a member of the East African Community, together with Kenya,Tanzania and more recently Rwanda and Burundi.

 It’s also a member of the African Union, the Common Market for East and Central Africa (COMESA), the International Conference on the Great Lakes Region (ICGLR) and the Inter Governmental Authority on Development (IGAD) among others.